C2DH/ranketwo/_assignments/social-media-historians/05-preservation.en.md

 - Now try to answer the following questions in a short response of approximately 250 words.
 1. Has the Library of Congress indeed applied the criteria that they describe in their change of policy in December 2017?
-2. Does this mean that these archived Tweets are accessible for research?
+2. Does this mean that these archived tweets are accessible for research?
 Elaborate your answer with arguments.

 <!-- section -->